paulafortuna/IP-M_abusive_models_generalize/README.md

 ## Experiment 3 - Model generalization prediction with a Random Forest

 The results of experiment 2 are now used to build a dataset, together with descriptives on the datasets and models.
-This dataset and applied Random Forest Model can be found in the following repository:
+This dataset preparation and applied Random Forest Model can be found in the following repositories:
+- Dataset and plot preparation
-- Predicting model generalization with a random forest.
+- Predicting model generalization with a random forest

 ## Experiment 4 - Intra and cross dataset Multilingual Classification.